 It was here Kevin explains some of the process for capturing the best night photos, and some basic knowledge about photography.
 But don’t be concerned if you are a photography newbie, to be honest even your phone will capture a nice shot these days.
 But you must have a tripod.
 To get the most out of the experience, you really need a DSLR or mirrorless camera.
 Or at very minimum something that you can switch to manual and place on a tripod.

-As you learn the processes even a seasoned pro will pick up some tips from Kevin.
-Capturing the rocks with the stars behind it is an artform.
-He also lets us in on a few of the trade secrets, including bringing along a couple of spotlights to light up the rocks.
 Once you are back at the main ‘Flowerpot’ rocks, you really get a sense of the speed the tide moves.
 At night it’s particularly eerie.
 I desperately wanted to feature myself in a photo, and with a 30+ second shutter speed the tide was quite literally coming in around me at I stood still for the photo.
 But check out the results below.
 The photos speak for themselves.

 Make sure you bring: A DSLR camera, wide angle lens (if possible), tripod, warm clothes, a torch, boots or wellies and a flask of tea or coffee.